 Density

 Depending on how continuous you want your light to look, choose from low, standard (medium), or high-density LED strip lights.
 Strip light density can be found by looking at the LEDs per foot, with high-density strips having more LED chips per foot and low-density strips having fewer.
-Since lower-density strips have more space between each light chip, they emit less light but require less power to run.
+Since lower-density strips have more space between each light chip, they emit less light but require less power.
 COB strip lights have the highest density of any strip light type.

 Brightness

 The total brightness of an LED strip light, measured in Lumens per foot (lm/ft), depends on two main factors: chip density and power draw.
-Strips with a higher density of LED chips will appear brighter than a lower density strip pulling the same amount of power.
+Strips with a higher density of LED chips will appear brighter than a lower-density strip, pulling the same amount of power.
 However, a lower-density strip can appear to have a similar brightness as a high-density strip if it uses a higher wattage per foot.

 CRI and TLCI

-CRI (Color Rendering Index) indicates how accurately an artificial light source reveals an object's true colors compared to natural daylight.
+- CRI (Color Rendering Index): Indicates how accurately an artificial light source reveals an object's true colors compared to natural daylight.
 The closer a light’s CRI is to 100, the better the color rendition.
 High-CRI strip lights are great for retail shops, jewelry cases, supermarkets, food and meat cases, museums, galleries, and other applications where accurate color rendering is critical.

 Length

-Many factors can affect the max run of your LED strips.
-If your strip lights have a higher light density, such as a COB strip, then the max run will be lower since there are more components causing the voltage to lower.
+Max run is the maximum length a strip light can extend from a single power source without experiencing an excessive voltage drop when powered from one end.
+If your strip lights have a higher power rating then the max run will be lower due to the higher current traveling through the thin copper traces.
 On the other hand, strips with a higher voltage, such as 24V, will have a longer max run because there is a lower current draw.

 How to Avoid Voltage Drop: